 Performance indicator: Percentage of relevant sites that have community liaison activities

-In 2018, 68.9% of relevant sites undertook regular community liaison activities such as liaison groups or council meetings open days, public meetings, community newsletters, social, recreational and educational activities involving the local community.
+This indicator records relevant sites that undertook regular community liaison activities such as liaison groups or council meetings open days, public meetings, community newsletters, social, recreational and educational activities involving the local community.

 This indicator is part of the Wellbeing section of the report and our 2020 strategy commitment aim to achieve zero harm.